Interchange (road): T and Y interchanges

-A full Y-interchange (also known as a directional T interchange) is typically used when a three-way interchange is required for two or three highways interchanging in semi-parallel/perpendicular directions, but it can also be used in right-angle case as well.
+A full Y interchange (also known as a directional T interchange) is typically used when a three-way interchange is required for two or three highways interchanging in semi-parallel/perpendicular directions, but it can also be used in right-angle cases as well.
 Their connecting ramps can spur from either the right or left side of the highway, depending on the direction of travel and the angle.

 Directional T interchanges use flyover/underpass ramps for both connecting and mainline segments, and they require a moderate amount of land and moderate costs since only two levels of roadway are typically used.
 Their name derives from their resemblance to the capital letter T, depending upon the angle from which the interchange is seen and the alignment of the roads that are interchanging.
 It is sometimes known as the "New England Y", as this design is often seen in the northeastern United States, particularly in Connecticut.

 This type of interchange features directional ramps (no loops, or weaving right to turn left) and can use multilane ramps in comparatively little space.
 Some designs have two ramps and the "inside" through road (on the same side as the freeway that ends) crossing each other at a three-level bridge.
 The directional T interchange is preferred to a trumpet interchange because a trumpet requires a loop ramp by which speeds can be reduced, but flyover ramps can handle much faster speeds.
 The disadvantage of the directional T is that traffic from the terminating road enters and leaves on the passing lane, so the semi-directional T interchange (see below) is preferred.